 The pandemic has introduced a new normal and has changed the way businesses and law firms operate.
 Clients are under immense pressure to stay afloat and as such they require emotional and personal support over and above the legal support that we typically provide as lawyers.
 Many times, when clients approach law firms, not only are they under pressure to deal with the legal problem at hand, but they are also under immense emotional pressure that is associated with the problem.
 It is therefore important for lawyers to also take interest in the client’s well-being; and once a client feels safe with you, they will always see you are their trusted advisor and friend.
 Effectively, questions relating to pricing or billing will fall into place as things will come secondary as the client perceives you as a trusted advisor and will stick with you.

 There has been an exponential growth of technology within the legal space, particularly with the advent of mobile applications and artificial intelligence software programmes, which are been seen to replicate some of the roles and work that would ordinarily have been done by lawyers, for example, due diligence and contract review software.
 Rather than trying to compete with the various technology service providers, lawyers will need to identify ways in which it can tap into the various technology segments to advance its already existing service offerings.

 Do you have questions or comments on how leadership can inspire change for the law firm of the future?
-Write to us [email protected]
+Write to us at [email protected]